 Plus, they believe in the fact that users will actually become ambassadeurs of their brand.
 Making people talk about them and attract people into purchasing themselves.
 This is the basic principle of what is called the Flywheel.
 This model can help you understand what those companies do and how to apply it to your business.

 Understand the flywheel approach...

 I am sure you've heard about the funnel.
-The funnel was and still is widely used in entreprises to put objectives to Marketing and sales.
+The funnel was and still is widely used in enterprises to put objectives to marketing and sales.
 It consists in attracting the most leads, to bring them in the funnel, to do the qualification during the journey, nurture them and then bring them into the sales funnel.
 At the end, the lead becomes a customer.
 And that's it.